 - Choral Ensembles:

-College Chorus: Open to everyone at the college and in the broader community.
-No experience necessary and no audition.
-Concerts are held near the end of each term, and we sing a variety of music from traditional choral repertoire to jazz, pop music, show tunes, and music from around the world.
+SPSCC Percival Choir is the large, community-based choral ensemble at SPSCC, open to everyone at the college and in the broader community.
+No experience is necessary and there is no formal audition.
+Concerts are held near the end of each term, and the group performs a diverse range of music including major choral-orchestral repertoire, modern octavos, jazz standards, and music from around the world.

-Chamber Choir: An auditioned group of experienced singers.
-Also open to students at the college and in the community.
-An audition is required.
-Most of the repertoire is a cappella but ranges from 16th century madrigals to 21st century vocal percussion.
-Movement is sometimes added to the songs and each singer must be able to work well independently and as a group performer.
-The choir performs near the end of each term at the school, as well as during each quarter at invited events both on and off campus.
+SPSCC Chamber Singers is the smaller, select vocal ensemble at SPSCC, also open to all students at the college and in the community.
+No formal audition is required, but previous choral experience is recommended.
+Much of the repertoire is a cappella and ranges from 16th-century madrigals to 21st-century popular music.
+Movement is sometimes added to the performance, and each singer must be able to work well independently and as a member of the ensemble.
+The group performs in concert near the end of each term at the Kenneth J. Minnaert Center for the Arts and at other invited events both on and off campus.

 Contact: John Guarente, Choir Director